yoona3877/hakcs.me/README.md

 # HAKCS Official Webpage

-The official webpage for HAKCS Association of Computer Science Students.
+The official webpage for HAKCS Association of Computer Science Students.<br />
-The main contributors are noted in the contributor section.
+The main contributors are noted in the contributor section.<br />
 HAKCS 2017-2018